Zuehlke/springboot-sec-tutor/README.md

 This is unusual but can be done.
 Example implementation and current secure configuration using embedded tomcat can be found in this repository.
 #### Pros
 - Truly end-to-end encryption
-- Scalable (extra Loadbalancer required)

 #### Cons
-- Java SSL implementation (not easily or not configurable at all, e.g. custom DHparams in Java 1.8)
+- Configuration.
+Java SSL implementation (not easily or not configurable at all, e.g. custom DHparams in Java 1.8)
 - Keystore file instead of pem/crt/key files
+- Scalability complicated (extra Loadbalancer required.
+Also certificate must be n-times deployed)

+### Cloud (AWS) *cloud enviroment*
+Mostly the SSL is terminated on the Loadbalancer.
+AWS lets you create signed certificate (in ACM) and add it to your LB/CloudFront or upload your own signed certificate to IAM and refer it in your LB/CloudFront.
+#### Pros
+- Easy SSL implementation
+- Scalable
+#### Cons
+- Not truly end-to-end if terminated on LB (see [http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https-endtoend.html])
+- Configuration.
+Not fine grained: You can choose from predefined set of SSL Security Policies

 ### SSL configuration
 Now that the implementing part is known, the question is what to consider a secure SSL config.
 Therefore you want to check the following sites: